alpersonalwebsite/hack-your-next-interview/README.md

 ## Brief personal advice

-No matter HOW much you like the vacancy and your interviewers, and probably against the "wise general guidance", I strongly recommend you to generate some kind of "friction" or "conflict" with whom would be your co-workers during the `on-site meeting`.
+No matter HOW much you like the vacancy and your interviewers, and probably against the "wise general guidance", I strongly recommend you to generate some "friction" or "conflict" with whom would be your co-workers during the `on-site meeting`.
 Please, `nothing too big` (if you want to obtain the job) nor persistent.
-You can over-speak once and check her reaction.
-Put particular attention to facial expressions and shoulder movement.
+You can over-speak **once** and check their reaction.
+Put particular heed to facial expressions and shoulder movements. *And keep in mind the following:* do it in the middle of the conversation, having enough time to go back to a peaceful and sympathetic state.

 Yes, yes...
 I´m pretty sure you are convinced that I finally went crazy, nonetheless, let me first explain the `why` before you pronounce sentence.